zoonoo/azure-docs.ko-kr/articles/data-factory/create-azure-ssis-integration-runtime.md

 $SSISDBServerAdminPassword = "[your server admin password for SQL authentication or leave it empty for Azure AD authentication]"
 # For the basic pricing tier, specify "Basic," not "B." For standard, premium, and elastic pool tiers, specify "S0," "S1," "S2," "S3," etc. See https://docs.microsoft.com/azure/sql-database/sql-database-resource-limits-database-server.
 $SSISDBPricingTier = "[Basic|S0|S1|S2|S3|S4|S6|S7|S9|S12|P1|P2|P4|P6|P11|P15|…|ELASTIC_POOL(name = <elastic_pool_name>) for Azure SQL Database server or leave it empty for managed instance]"

+### Self-hosted integration runtime info - This can be configured as a proxy for on-premises data access
+$DataProxyIntegrationRuntimeName = "" # OPTIONAL to configure a proxy for on-premises data access
+$DataProxyStagingLinkedServiceName = "" # OPTIONAL to configure a proxy for on-premises data access
+$DataProxyStagingPath = "" # OPTIONAL to configure a proxy for on-premises data access
 ```

 ### <a name="sign-in-and-select-a-subscription"></a>로그인 및 구독 선택